nicholaschenai/agi-potential-notes/papers/coala.md

 ## **Actionable insights**
 - Working memory and reasoning: thinking beyond LLM prompt engineering: "the community should think about a structured working memory and systematic 'reasoning' actions that update working memory variables"
-- Long-term memory: thinking beyond retrieval augmentation: "memory-augmented language agents can both read and write self-generated content autonomously"-- combine existing human knowledge with self-discovered and self maintained exp, knowledge and skills. example: coding agent starts off with human knowledge (semantic), problem solutions and test records (episodic), reflection n summaries on top of these exp (semantic), gradually expanding code lib that sttores useful methods eg Quicksort (procedural).
+- Long-term memory: thinking beyond retrieval augmentation: "memory-augmented language agents can both read and write self-generated content autonomously"-- combine existing human knowledge with self-discovered and self maintained exp, knowledge and skills. example: coding agent starts off with human knowledge (semantic), problem solutions and test records (episodic), reflection n summaries on top of these exp (semantic), gradually expanding code lib that stores useful methods eg Quicksort (procedural).
 A bit like bootstrapping AlphaGo off existing games then enhancing from self play?
 - Learning: thinking beyond in-context learning or finetuning. (read this entire paragraph!)
 	- learning better retrieval procedures could enable agents to better connect memorized information to new scenarios
 	- recent expansion based techniques may be readily applied ('in what situations would this knowledge be useful?', and append the reasoning results to the knowledge to help later connect the knowledge to new situations)